How to Explore Leuven, Belgium like a Local: Locals introduce their city.

 It’s not a dish, but I have to say beer.
 Leuven is home to the Stella Artois brewery and the big international AB Inbev brewing company.

 That’s a tough one.
 I’m actually a bigger fan of the coffee houses in Leuven than I am of the bars as I don’t drink alcohol.
-I love Koffie & Staal, which means “Coffee and Steal”.
-It’s a small coffee shop a bit away from the busy shopping streets, with huge windows and delicious cake.
-What’s special about this place is that one of the owners also makes steel furniture and all the furniture that you see in the coffee bar is his and can be bought.
+I love Koffie & Staal, which means “Coffee and Steal.”
+It’s a small coffee shop away from the busy shopping streets, with huge windows and delicious cake.
+What’s special about this place is that one of the owners also makes steel furniture, and all the furniture you see in the coffee bar is his and can be bought.

 I love walking through the Botanical Garden or the Old Beguinage.
 The first is a bit of a hidden gem, the second a UNESCO World Heritage Site breathing tranquility.

 Come to think of it; there aren’t really any tourist traps in Leuven.
 But if you want to go shopping, I’d say skip the Diestsestraat where you find all the same chain stores you find everywhere and have to the smaller boutiques in the Mechelsestraat and the Parijsstraat.